Biography Louise Stomps 1900 - 1988

 1940

-After the first bombing raids, Louise Stomps rents a farmer's cottage in the Berlin suburb of Caputh as emergency quarters and buries many of her works there.
+After the first bombing raids in Berlin, Louise Stomps rents a small cottage in the Berlin suburb of Caputh as an emergency accommodation and buries many of her works there.

 [Sitting woman, 1939, height 52,5 cm, marble]